percona/k8spg-docs/docs/monitor-kubernetes.md

     type: Opaque
     ```

 4. Create the Namespace where you want to set up monitoring.
 The following command creates the Namespace `monitoring-system`.
-You can use another name.
+You can specify a different name.
+In the latter steps, specify this name instead of the `<namespace>` placeholder.

     ```{.bash data-prompt="$" }
     $ kubectl create namespace monitoring-system
     ```

-5. Create the Secrets object using the secrets file.
+5. Create the Secrets object using the YAML file you created previously.
 Replace the `<filename>` placeholder with your value.

     ```{.bash data-prompt="$" }
-    $ kubectl apply -f <filename> -n <namespace>
+    $ kubectl apply -f pmm-api-vmoperator.yaml -n <namespace>
     ```

 6. Check that the secret is created.
 The following command checks the secret for the resource named `pmm-token-vmoperator` (as defined in the `metadata.name` option in the secrets file).
 If you defined another resource name, specify your value.